Gottfried van Swieten: Relation to classical composers

-The evidence suggests that Van Swieten's relationship with the great composers of his day was primarily one of patronage.
-This means that the composers did not work for Van Swieten on salary or commission, but received payments from him from time to time in the manner of a tip.
+The evidence suggests that van Swieten's relationship with the great composers of his day was primarily one of patronage.
+This means that the composers did not work for van Swieten on salary or commission, but received payments from him from time to time in the manner of a tip.
 Thus, Joseph Haydn remarked to his biographer Griesinger that "He patronized me occasionally with several ducats."
 This was a common way of paying musicians in the age of aristocracy; Haydn had received similar payments from his employer Nikolaus Esterházy, though he also drew a salary.
 The patronage system also financed the early travels of the Mozart family.

 The relationship between patron and artist was not one of social equals.
-An 1801 letter of Haydn to Van Swieten, by then his longtime collaborator, used no second person pronouns, instead addressing the Baron as "Your Excellency"; presumably this reflected their everyday practice.
+An 1801 letter of Haydn to van Swieten, by then his longtime collaborator, concludes as follows, suggesting the tone of their relationship: "Next week I shall have the pleasure of waiting on you.
+Meanwhile I remain, with profound respect, / Your Excellency's / most humble and obedient servant, / Joseph Haydn.

 Mozart

 Van Swieten first met Wolfgang Amadeus Mozart in 1768, when he was 35 years old and Mozart a boy of 11.
 The Mozart family was visiting Vienna, hoping to achieve further fame and income following the earlier completion of their Grand Tour of Europe.
-According to Mozart's father Leopold, Van Swieten was involved in the early planning of Wolfgang's ill-fated opera La finta semplice (the opera was later blocked by intrigues, and could be performed only in Salzburg).
+According to Mozart's father Leopold, van Swieten was involved in the early planning of Wolfgang's ill-fated opera La finta semplice (the opera was later blocked by intrigues, and could be performed only in Salzburg).

-In 1781, shortly after Mozart had moved to Vienna, Van Swieten met him again: at the salon of Countess Thun, Mozart played extracts from his recent opera Idomeneo, with Van Swieten and other important officials in the audience; this event helped instigate Mozart's commission for the opera Die Entführung aus dem Serail, his first great success as a composer.
+In 1781, shortly after Mozart had moved to Vienna, van Swieten met him again: at the salon of Countess Thun, Mozart played extracts from his recent opera Idomeneo, with van Swieten and other important officials in the audience; this event helped instigate Mozart's commission for the opera Die Entführung aus dem Serail, his first great success as a composer.